dzhuang/tinymediamanager5-docker/README.md

 ## Why Choose This Over the Official Docker Image?

-Our Docker image, meticulously crafted in this repository, is significantly more compact than the official Docker images.
+Our Docker image, is significantly more compact than the official Docker images (150M vs. 300M+ as image, 230M vs. 800M when extracted).
 This leaner size leads to reduced system resource consumption, offering users a more efficient and streamlined experience.
 Opt for this image if you prioritize optimal resource management and performance in your system.

 ## Features
 - Out-of-the-box support for Chinese and Japanese fonts (中文支持开箱即用).